mjturt/dungeons-of-rantamaki/README.md

 Controls
 ------------------
 In menus and when combat window appears navigation is done with the mouse.
-In game controlling of the character is done with arrow keys.
+In game, controlling of the character is by default done with the arrow keys.
+In game options it can be changed between arrow keys, HJKL(vim style) keys and WASD keys.
 Esc for pause menu.

 Authors
 ------------------